 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-How to Measure Coconut Flour
+How to Make Carrot Cake with Coconut Flour

-To properly measure coconut flour, dip the measuring cup into the bag of flour, then use the back of a knife to level-off the top.
+Note: To properly measure coconut flour, dip the measuring cup into the bag of flour, then use the back of a knife to level-off the top.
 Don’t use a heaping measure, as it will result in a dry cake.

 Alternatively, you can drizzle this cake with my Maple Pecan Glaze or Cashew Frosting, or simply dust it with a little powdered sugar, if you like.